Black Rebel Motorcycle Club

 Black Rebel Motorcycle Club (sometimes abbreviated to BRMC) is an American rock band from San Francisco, California.
-The group originally consisted of Peter Hayes (vocals, guitar, harmonica), Robert Levon Been (vocals, bass, guitar), and Nick Jago (drums).
+The group was founded in 1998 by Peter Hayes (vocals, guitar, harmonica), Robert Levon Been (vocals, bass, guitar), and Nick Jago (drums).
 Jago departed the band in 2008 and was replaced by Leah Shapiro.

 They have released eight studio albums: B.R.M.C.
 (2001), Take Them On, On Your Own (2003), Howl (2005), Baby 81 (2007), The Effects of 333 (2008), Beat the Devil's Tattoo (2010), Specter at the Feast (2013) and Wrong Creatures (2018), as well as several EPs, and live albums.

 History

 Formation and early years (1998–1999)

 The band was formed in 1998, originally called The Elements.
 After discovering that another band had the same name, the members changed the name to Black Rebel Motorcycle Club, after Marlon Brando's motorcycle club in the 1953 film The Wild One.

 Bassist Robert Levon Been and guitarist Peter Hayes met at high school in the San Francisco Bay Area city of Lafayette and formed a band, Hayes having recently left The Brian Jonestown Massacre.
 Been has said in interviews that Hayes had a turbulent home life and would park and sleep in his car outside the Been household.
 After about a year of doing this, Been and his father Michael persuaded Hayes to live with them.
 Later, the pair started looking for a drummer.
 They met Nick Jago, from Devon, England, who had moved to California to be with his parents after spending some time at Winchester School of Art, where he was studying fine art.
 The vocals are shared between Been and Peter Hayes.